Spinello di Luca known as Spinello Aretino

 Critics and analysis

-The painting was made known by Ugo Procacci (1928) with its attribution to Spinello Aretino.
+The painting was made known by Ugo Procacci (1928, p.
+42) with its attribution to Spinello Aretino.
 This has never been contested by subsequent studies.
-However, the studies concentrated on the problem of its origins: an altarpiece where the panel of the Redeemer Blessing would have constituted – by merit of its size, shape and subject – the central cymatium if it had been part of a polyptych.
-Procacci proposed that the top of the altarpiece be attributed to Giorgio Vasari, mid-16th century in the church of Monte Oliveto Maggiore (Asciano, Siena), which included the panels with the Coronation of the Virgin and the Passing of the Virgin of the Pinacoteca Nazionale at Siena (no. 125), as well as the sides with The Saints Nemesio and John the Baptist and Saints Benedict and Lucilla in the National Museum of Budapest (inv.
+However, the studies concentrated on the problem of its origins: an altarpiece where the panel of the Redeemer Blessing would have been inserted – by merit of its size, shape and subject – in the central cusp if it had been part of a polyptych.
+Procacci suggested it could be the top of the altarpiece seen by Giorgio Vasari, mid-16th century, in the church of Monte Oliveto Maggiore (Asciano, Siena), which included the panels with the Coronation of the Virgin and the Passing of the Virgin of the Pinacoteca Nazionale at Siena (nos.119, 125), as well as the sides with the Saints Nemesio and John the Baptist and Saints Benedict and Lucilla in the National Museum of Budapest (inv.
 36) and the Fogg Art Museum in Cambridge, Harvard University (inv.
 1915.12 a-b) respectively.
 According to a reconstruction of Procacci’s documentation, it is the sumptuous altarpiece commissioned in 1384 in Lucca to Spinello Aretino, the Florentine carpenter Simone Cini and the gilder from Siena Gabriello Saracini for the Church of the Olivetan Benedictine monks of Santa Maria Nova in Rome, later arrived at the headquarters of the order at Monte Oliveto, where Vasari saw it thus transcribing the names of the three authors and the date of completion, 1385 (G. Vasari, Le vite.
 Edizione Giuntina e Torrentininana, http://vasari.sns.it, pp. 281, 285; for an update of events, Weppelmann 2011, pp. 50-51, 143-158, 374-377 documentary appendix no.7).

-The connection of the Christ Blessing with the polyptych, already made at Monte Oliveto, was taken up by Boskovits (Boskovits 1975, p.
+The connection of the Christ Blessing with the polyptych from Monte Oliveto, was taken up by Boskovits (Boskovits 1975, p.
 439), Damiani (G. Damiani in Il Gotico a Siena 1982, p.
-302), Natale (Pittura italiana 1991, p.
-138), while Fehm (Fehm 1973, p.
-265) reserved judgement and Calderoni Masetti (Calderoni Masetti 1973, pp. 13 nota 16) rejected it, holding that the fragment was produced before 1384.
+302), Natale (Natale 1991, p.
+250), while Fehm (Fehm 1973, p.
+265) reserved judgement and Calderoni Masetti (Calderoni Masetti 1973, pp. 13 nota 16, 15) rejected it, holding that the fragment was produced before 1384.
 Some concern was expressed by Torriti (Torriti 1980 p.
-232) and Ferretti (1993), who, while agreeing on the dating circa 1384–1385, considered the cymatium to be too big for The Coronation of the Virgin of the Siena Pinacoteca (width at the base cm 59, height cm 112) and took into account the hypothesis that the Redeemer could have been part of another polyptych, for example the one composed of the Madonna and Child Enthroned in a private Mexican collection and the saints Philip and Chrysanthus, Daria and James in the Pinacoteca Nazionale in Parma (inv.
+232) and Ferretti (1993), who, while agreeing on the dating circa 1384–1385, considered the trefoil to be too big for The Coronation of the Virgin of the Siena Pinacoteca (width at the base cm 59, height cm 112) and took into account the hypothesis that the Redeemer could have been part of another polyptych, for example the one composed of the Madonna and Child Enthroned in a private Mexican collection and the saints Philip and Chrysanthus, Daria and James in the Pinacoteca Nazionale in Parma (inv.
 454, 457), perhaps from the church of Saint Simon and Saint Jude at Lucca.
-Ferretti’s proposal was accepted by Silvia Giorgi (Giorgi 1997, p.
-52) but rejected by Tartuferi (Tartuferi 1998, p.
+Ferretti’s proposal was accepted by Silvia Giorgi (in Galleria Nazionale di Parma 1997, p.
+52) but rejected by Tartuferi (in Sumptuosa Tabula Picta 1998, p.
 138) who considered the panel with Christ Blessing to be slightly later than the polyptych of the church of Saint Simon and Saint Jude, which he dated as circa 1380.
-Gonzalez Palacios (Gonzàlez Palacios 1998, p.19) also expressed caution.
-He thought that the cymatium was part of the Monte Oliveto polyptych, and that the Madonna and Saints had been painted by Spinello before 1384 for the Church of San Ponziano at Lucca, respectively in the Fogg Art Museum in Cambridge, Harvard University (inv.
-1917.3), the Hermitage in St Petersburg (inv.
-272, 275) and the National Gallery of Parma (inv.
+Gonzàlez Palacios (Gonzàlez Palacios 1998, p.19) also expressed caution.
+He thought that the roundel could have been part either of the Monte Oliveto polyptych or of the dismembered altarpiece painted by Spinello before 1384 for the Church of San Ponziano at Lucca (Fogg Art Museum in Cambridge, Harvard University, inv.
+1917.3, the Hermitage in St Petersburg, inv.
+272, 275 and the National Gallery of Parma, inv.
 452, 439, 430).

 Weppelmann (Weppelmann 2011, p.
 139 cat.
 18), who considers it to be difficult to say what its origins were, emphasizes the affinity with a group of paintings with figures of saints already belonging, in his opinion, to the sides of the polyptych of San Ponziano at Lucca, in which the scholar observes the same fine hatching technique and the same way of outlining the cloaks with a double line of gold.
-The comparison, which moves the debate on to the still open issue of the reconstruction of the woodwork of Spinello’s polyptychs at Lucca, appears to be convincing especially as regards the three small Holy Apostles in the Shoeri collection in Zurich (Weppelman 2011, pp. 137-138), even if the connection with the triptych of San Ponziano remains entirely hypothetical.
-With regard to it allegedly belonging to the cymatium with the Redeemer of the Monte Oliveto polyptych, it should be noted that the prophets who crown the panels – now in Budapest and Cambridge – are inserted in quatrefoils, not trefoils (but the panel of Christ Blessing has been tampered with considerably), and the perimeter is delimited by a patterned band of which there is no trace in the background of Christ Redeemer.
-Therefore, the caution expressed by Weppelman in attempting to locate the origin of the painting is understandable.
+The comparison, which moves the debate on to the still open issue of the reconstruction of the frames of Spinello’s polyptychs at Lucca, appears to be convincing especially as regards the three small Holy Apostles in the Shoeri collection in Zurich (Weppelmann 2011, pp. 137-138), even if the connection with the triptych of San Ponziano remains entirely hypothetical.
+With regard to it allegedly belonging of the Redeemer to the Monte Oliveto polyptych, it should be noted that the prophets who crown the panels – now in Budapest and Cambridge – are inserted in quatrefoils, not trefoils (but the panel of Christ Blessing has been tampered with considerably), and the perimeter is delimited by a patterned band of which there is no trace in the background of Christ Redeemer.
+Therefore, the caution expressed by Weppelmann in attempting to locate the origin of the painting is acceptable.
 On the other hand it could also be inserted into a context different from the Marian image at the centre of a polyptych, such as the Spinello Aretino school panel attests with Saint Anthony Abbot Enthroned at Providence, Museum of Art, the Rhode Island School of Design, cat.
-16.423, crowned by a trilobo with the Redeemer (Weppelman 2011, pp. 161-162).
+16.423, crowned by a trefoil with the Redeemer (Weppelmann 2011, pp. 161-162).

 Boskovits 1975: M. Boskovits, Pittura fiorentina alla vigilia del Rinascimento 1370-1400, Firenze 1975.